Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Gastrocnemius runs from just above the knee to the heel bone, thereby crossing two joints, so it acts on both the knee and ankle joint.

-It has two heads which arise from the medial and lateral femoral condyles, just above the knee joint.
-The medial head arises from behind the medial supracondylar ridge and the adductor tubercle on the popliteal surface of the femur (thigh bone).
 The lateral head of gastrocnemius arises from the outer surface of the lateral femoral condyle, just above and behind the lateral epicondyle.
 Both heads also have an additional attachment from the knee joint capsule and from the oblique popliteal ligament.

 A fleshy bulk of muscle fibres arise from each head of gastrocnemius and gradually come together (without blending), inserting into the posterior surface of a broad membranous tendon which fuses with the soleus tendon to form the upper part of the tendocalcaneus, more commonly referred to as the Achilles tendon.
-This broad tendon gradually narrows and becomes more rounded until it reaches approximately 4cm above the calcaneus (heel bone) where it expands again until it inserts to the middle part of the posterior surface of the calcaneus.

 Together with the soleus and plantaris muscles, gastrocnemius forms a composite muscle known as the triceps surae, one of the most powerful groups of muscle in the body.
 The three muscles work together to plantarflex the ankle joint i.e. pull the foot downwards.